iBiology/plottree/README.rst

     :alt: Small fontsize tree
     :align: center

-    A crowded tree was relieved by decreasing fontsize

 You can also try to increase the height (-l) to make the tree looks better::

     $ python plottree/plottree.py tree.newick -l 8.4